jonathanSimonney/My-TODO-list/readme.txt

-Allow user to close their form without modification.

 open the box in full screen upon creation, with focus on the name with the rename form opened.

 Drag and drop system for boxes